-A healthy vegan banana bread recipe that is naturally gluten-free, moist and so easy to make.
-Pair with a little nut butter and a cup of coffee for the best morning breakfast.
+This is a healthy vegan gluten-free banana bread recipe that melts in your mouth and so easy to make.
+Pair it with a little nut butter and a cup of coffee for the best morning breakfast!

-This recipe is full of ingredients that you probably already have at home and are already familiar with like oatmeal and almond butter.
-It has been tested several times with a variety of ratios and we’ve finally made it absolutely perfect.
+This recipe is full of ingredients that you probably already have at home and are already familiar with oatmeal and almond butter.
+I tested it times with a variety of ratios and finally made it absolutely perfect.
 Like so perfect you’re going to want to eat it for every meal, okay?

 Vegan Banana Bread Video

-The ingredients in vegan banana bread are simple and basic because no body has time for fancy flours or ingredients that are hard to come by.
+The ingredients in vegan banana bread are simple and basic because nobody has time for fancy flours or ingredients that are hard to come by.
+Here is what I used in this simple sweet bread.

-- bananas – the riper the better! mash these up and enjoy the natural sweetness that comes from your bananas.
+- Bananas – The riper they are, the better!
+Mash these up and enjoy the natural sweetness that comes from your bananas.
+I used three bananas, which made 1 1/4 cup mashed.

-- oat flour – make homemade oat flour by blending oats in the blender for 15 seconds!
+- Oat Flour – Make homemade oat flour by blending oats in the blender for 15 seconds!
 It’s so very easy.
 Be sure to measure your oat flour after you’ve blended your oats, not before!
+You should have 1 2/3 cup of oat flour at the end.

-- almond butter – the glue that holds this recipe together and gives extra moisture.
+- Almond Butter – This is the glue that holds this recipe together and gives it extra moisture.
 You can also use peanut butter or any seed butter!
+You need 1/3 cup of it.

-- flax egg – the other glue that holds this recipe together.
-Make flax eggs by combining flaxmeal with water and letting ‘gel’ for ten minutes.
+- Flax Egg – This is the other glue that holds this recipe together.
+Make your own flax eggs by combining 2 tbsp of flax meal with 5 tbsp of water and letting ‘gel’ for ten minutes.

-- coconut sugar – helps give this bread a little more natural sweetness!
-Can also replace with brown sugar.
+- Coconut Sugar – This sugar helps give this bread a little more natural sweetness!
+You can also replace it with brown sugar.
+Use 1/3 cup or less if you want it to taste less sweet.

-- apple cider vinegar – when making vegan baked goods, apple cider vinegar reacts with the baking soda and baking powder to help add lifting power.
+- Apple Cider Vinegar – When making vegan baked goods, apple cider vinegar reacts with baking soda and baking powder to help add lifting power.
 Don’t skip this step or else your baked goods will be flat!
+You need to use 2 teaspoons for this bread.

 While the flax egg is setting, mash your bananas.
 Using a potato masher for this is one of my favorite tricks – it totally mashes up the bananas perfectly!